BruceEckel/pybooktools/docs/index.md

 #: file_name.py
 ```

-1. If the slug line does not exist it is added.
+1. If the slug line does not exist, it is added.
-2. If it exists and is incorrect it is corrected.
+2. If it exists and is incorrect, it is corrected.
 3. If it exists and is correct, no changes are made.

 Changes are reported by the program.